 Personal Background: My name is Tom Drenoske.
-I am the third in a line of four with that name, and currently live in a suburb or Portland, Oregon.
+I am the third in a line of four with that name and currently live in a suburb of Portland, Oregon.
 I became a Christian on Christmas Eve, 1970, in Nakhon Phanom, Thailand, through the ministry of Paul Kelley, an Overseas Christian Servicemen’s Center director.
 He became my spiritual father, mentor, and discipler.
 When I was honorably discharged from the Air Force in 1972, I attended California State Polytechnic University in Pomona, California because Paul was the director of the Navigator ministry on that campus.
 After receiving degrees in Business Administration and Social Sciences, I worked for two years in industrial sales.
 With a desire to serve the Lord in full-time ministry, I attended Multnomah School of the Bible’s one-year graduate program and graduated in 1978.
 Four years later I graduated from Denver Conservative Baptist Seminary while serving with Campus Ambassadors, the campus ministry of the Conservative Baptist Home Missions Society.
-I have enjoyed over 25 years of ministry as a campus minister, pastor, interim pastor, and chaplain.
+I have enjoyed over 30 years of ministry as a campus minister, pastor, interim pastor, and chaplain.

 Purpose: Studying and preaching through various books of the New Testament has been an exciting and fulfilling experience for me.
 Knowing God through His Word, and responding to Him, can be the richest experience of all.
 I am sharing these messages in the hope that God will use them to draw you closer to Himself.